BioDataFuse/biohackarvix-2023/paper/paper.md

 Annotator uses [IDSM](https://idsm.elixir-czech.cz/) service to query MolMeDB SPARQL endpoint.

 ## collapse_data_sources method fix
-There was an issue when in case of one-to-many mappings in BridgeDB (eg. HGCN to Uniprot TrEMBL) (`collapse_data_sources`) returned multiple rows in a dataframe for single queried identifier.
+There was an issue when in case of one-to-many mappings in BridgeDb (eg. HGCN to UniProt TrEMBL) (`collapse_data_sources`) returned multiple rows in a dataframe for single queried identifier.
 After the fix the method drops rows wiht duplicate identifiers and and response body.
 It also drops rows with duplicate identifier and empty response body.
 There is still potentiall for it to return multiple rows with duplicate identifiers and non-duplicate non-empty response body.
 This issue have not been seen while testing, but it will need to be solved in the future.

 ## TODO PubChem annotator
 PubChem annotator will be implemented in the few days from BioHackathon 2023 ending.

-## Graph analysis
+# Graph analysis
 The data queried through the annotators is collected in a networkx MultiDiGraph, which is a graph that allows multiple edges between nodes.
 In the BioHackathon a few simple graph analysis methods have been explored, for example computing the gene associated with the most diseases (the max out degree node in the gene-disease subgraph).

 A more generic implementation has been added to iterate through all edge types, which can be useful in order to generate e.g. specific analyses or visualizations depending on the type of connection between nodes (e.g. visualizing protein-protein interaction networks).